-This option expired on October 22, 2005.
+This option was never exercised and expired on October 22, 2005.

 - (d) On February 11, 2004, the Company through GGC entered into a second Preferable Cooperation Agreement with Yunnan Non-Ferrous Metals Geological Bureau.
 Pursuant to the agreement, the Company was granted, for two years, the first right of refusal to acquire the exploration rights in respect of the following nine (9) additional resources properties all located in the Yunnan province, China:

-- Jinduo Gold;
+- Jinduo Gold:

 - Liuchaichong Gold;

 - Wujiazhai Gold & Silver;

 - Shihaduo Gold;

 - Yaniia Gold & Copper:

 - Manlonggou Gold;

 - Epu Gold;

-- Liaobei Gold: and
+- · Liaobei Gold; and

 - Xiazhai Gold.

-This option expired on February 11, 2006.
+This option was never exercised and expired on February 11, 2006.

-Notes to Consolidated Financial Statements (Unaudited and Unreviewed) March 31, 2006 and 2005 (Expressed in Canadian Dollars)
+Notes to Consolidated Financial Statements June 30, 2006 and 2005 (Expressed in Canadian Dollars)